kvsbarbosa/shipping-service/README.md

-## 🚀 Sobre
+## 🚀 About

-Pequena atividade construída com Spring Boot para treinamento de conceitos como injeção de dependência e inversão de controle.
+Small activity built with Spring Boot for training concepts such as dependency injection and inversion of control.

-## 🛠️ Construído com
+## 🛠️ Built with

 * Java
 * Spring Boot